Fox News Discusses Ivanka Trump’s Presidential Potential

 “The President speaks this way — he loves Ivanka.
 He thinks very highly of her,” she added.

-And while she did praise Ivanka’s criminal justice reform and acknowledged that she is well-liked, Tarvlov was doubtful that she has the policy knowledge or experience to enter a presidential race in the next decade.
+And while she did praise Ivanka’s criminal justice reform — and acknowledged that Ivanka is well-liked — Tarlov was doubtful that the president’s daughter has the policy knowledge or expertise to enter a presidential race in the next decade.

 “And I don’t think that she is someone who is going to rouse a lot of support beyond Trumpers.”

-On Sunday, Ivanka began her four-day Africa tour to promote a $50-million U.S. government initiative — Women’s Global Development and Prosperity (W-GDP) initiative — that she claims is intended to encourage women’s employment in developing countries.
+On Sunday, Ivanka began her four-day Africa tour to promote a $50-million U.S. government initiative — the Women’s Global Development and Prosperity (W-GDP) initiative — that she claims is intended to encourage women’s employment in developing countries.

-“Fundamentally we believe that investing in women is a smart development policy and it is a smart business.”
+“Fundamentally we believe that investing in women is a smart development policy and it is a smart business,” Ivanka said of the effort.

-The W-GDP set its goal to empower 50 million women by 2025 economically.
+The W-GDP aims to economically empower 50 million women by 2025.

 PM Abiy Ahmed received at his office @IvankaTrump, Advisor to the US President, to discuss issues of mutual interest.
 Ms. Trump is in Ethiopia as part of the Women's Global Development & Prosperity initiative aimed at advancing global women’s economic empowerment.#PMOEthiopia pic.twitter.com/pMI3W9NMcv